List of King of the Hill episodes

-King of the Hill is an American animated television series created by Mike Judge and Greg Daniels for the Fox Broadcasting Company.
+King of the Hill is an American animated television series sitcom that was created by Mike Judge and Greg Daniels for the Fox Broadcasting Company.
 The series focuses on the Hills, a middle-class American family in the fictional city of Arlen, Texas.
-The show originally aired from January 12, 1997, to September 13, 2009; four additional episodes were syndicated during the first week of May 2010.
+The show originally aired from January 12, 1997, to May 6, 2010.
 A total of 259 initial episodes were produced, spanning 13 seasons.

-On January 18, 2022, Judge and Daniels announced the formation of a new company called Bandera Entertainment, with a revival of King of the Hill being one of several series in development.
-On January 31, 2023, Hulu announced it had picked up the revival.
-On May 30, 2025, the revival's premiere date was announced to be August 4, 2025, with the new season airing on Hulu and Disney+ with Hulu.
-With all ten episodes airing on that day.